golang-leipzig/golang-leipzig.github.io/content/posts/meetup-8-wrapup.md

 ![](/proxy-protocol.png)

+Thanks [klingtnet](https://github.com/klingtnet) for liberating an slightly strange zip implementation from the depth of the Go module proxy implementation!

+* This issue started the conversation: [golang/go/issues/34953](https://github.com/golang/go/issues/34953)
+* And a few weeks later, we have: [golang.org/x/mod/zip](https://godoc.org/golang.org/x/mod/zip)

 {{% h2 %}}Pull Request Deployment{{% /h2 %}}

 Everyone needs this.
 When a change to a codebase is made, how great would it be